hpcaitech/ColossalAI/docs/README.md

 <!--- doc-test-ignore-end -->
 ```

-If you have any dependency required, please add it to `requriements-doc-test.txt` for pip and `conda-doc-test-deps.yml` for Conda.
+If you have any dependency required, please add it to `requirements-doc-test.txt` for pip and `conda-doc-test-deps.yml` for Conda.

 ### 💉 Auto Documentation